This blog may contain affiliate links. Read our disclosure policy for more info.

 Why Book a Milford Sound Cruise

 Milford Sound is one of the most traveled places in New Zealand, and it receives over 1 million visitors a year.
-Pictures don’t do this natural area justice, so traveling here should be on your bucket list.
-Whether you take a cruise lasting a couple of hours or stay overnight on the fiord, this will be one of the highlights of your time in New Zealand.
+Pictures don’t do this natural area justice, so taking a Milford Sound tour should be on your bucket list.
+Whether you join a cruise lasting a couple of hours or stay overnight on the fiord, this will be one of the highlights of your time in New Zealand.

 With the massive cliffs, large cascading waterfalls, and densely packed wildlife, it’s no wonder this area has been named a UNESCO World Heritage Site.